dictionaria/iquito/raw/intro.md

 The lexical data gathered by the Iquito Language Documentation Project exhibits a great deal of variation, reflecting the complex dialectal and demographic history of the Iquito people.
 Here, we discuss the ways in which this dictionary addresses this complex variation.

 There are at least two clear sources of variation in the Iquito lexicon.
-First, as of the late 19th century, the Iquito people consisted of four major geographically delimited sub-groups, enumerated in Table 12 with their corresponding territories.
+First, as of the late 19th century, the Iquito people consisted of five major geographically delimited sub-groups, enumerated in Table 12 with their corresponding territories.
 Our consultants’ comments make it clear that, at least in the 20th century, Iquitos held strong language ideologies regarding linguistic differences between these sub-groups, focused on differences in lexicon and intonation.<a href="#ref13" id="13" data-toggle="tooltip" title="Our consultants also cite a set of supposed physical morphological differences in body size and skin color, as well as specific differences in the lengths of legs and fingers, and the diameter of upper arms and lower legs, as highly salient distinguishing features of the different sub-groups."><sup>13</sup></a> We refer to the linguistic variation indexing these sub-groups as ‘dialectal variation’.

 <table class="table table-bordered">